 There are many different types of civil litigation cases.
 Basically, anything that is not criminal law falls under civil.
 This includes product liability, environment related issues, real estate, construction, personal injury including defamation, education law, worker’s compensation, and medical malpractice.

 What is the civil litigation process?

-The pre-trial phase is all about preparing client and witnesses for trial and double checking the facts.
-Then during trial phase the litigation attorney selects jury and argues case in court on behalf of the client.
-After cases are presented, the jury reaches a verdict and the case is settled.
-However if jury ruled in favor of opposing party, an attorney can make an appeal on behalf of client in an attempt to revoke ruling.
+The pre-trial phase is all about preparing the client and witnesses for trial and double checking the facts.
+Then during the trial phase the litigation attorney selects the jury and argues the case in court on behalf of the client.
+After cases are presented, the jury has reached a verdict and the case is settled.
+However, if the jury ruled in favor of the opposing party, an attorney can make an appeal on behalf of the client in an attempt to revoke the ruling.